mm53bar/trmnl_nyt_best_sellers/README.md

 The GitHub Actions workflow will automatically:

 - Create a release on GitHub
-- Package the plugin (only including necessary files)
+- Package the plugin (only including necessary files) into the `dist` directory
 - Attach the zip file to the release

 The resulting .zip file can be downloaded from GitHub Releases and uploaded to your TRMNL BYOS server.